 By the year 2018, five presidents have been in the restaurant and dined there.
 These presidents include Theodore Roosevelt, Dwight Eisenhower, Ronald Reagan, Franklin Roosevelt, and Jimmy Carter.
 There are hundreds of legends from Hollywood that have also dined here.
 Some of them include Bob Hope, Will Rogers, and Scott Carpenter.

-The restaurant was ranked as the oldest restaurants in Colorado that still operates.
-This also is also one of the oldest in the United States as well!
+The restaurant was ranked as the oldest restaurant in Colorado that still operates.
+This is also one of the oldest in the United States as well!
 The restaurant was the first ever to receive a liquor license in Denver and in Colorado!
 The restaurant is currently a steakhouse and it is well-known for the oysters they serve Rocky Mountain style.

 Today, you can find the photo of the train, as well as a flag from the engine, along with hundreds of other pieces of memorabilia.
 This restaurant is just as much of a museum as it is a restaurant and bar.
 You can also find a 125-piece gun collection at the exchange today.
 It includes Winchesters, sporting rifles, palm pistols, and more.
 There are many rare pieces in this restaurant.

 There are many historic moments surrounding the bar including one in 1938.
 This historic moment would happen when the nephew of Sitting Bull, Chief Red Cloud, along with thirty Blackfoot and Sioux Indians would ride down Osage Street.
 All the men were in full battle gear.
 They then would turn over to Zietz to take the military saber that was taken from General George Custer.
 This was taken at the Battle of Little Big Horn.
 The sword that Zietz received is still being passed down by his family.